Subscribe to Blog via Email

 I found it very difficult to write a short and generic explanation of the word ‘Neuroendocrine‘ in relation to cancer – no wonder I seem to spend 10 minutes verbally explaining to people and…… no wonder they sometimes look at me with glazed eyes.
 However, this is my offer.
 This is as brief as I can make it to provide understanding.
 I’ve cut out more than I’ve left behind and feel like I’m short-changing you!
 However, it needs to be basic, and it needs to be short.

-Explanations which comprise lists of complex and unpronounceable words each with their own constraints and variable meanings leads to chaos and people switching off.
-I could have just referred to one of the excellent publications on the web but this isn’t really practical when in an impromptu conversation with wide-eyed listeners.
-That said, I believe the combination of this post and (if you see light-bulbs) the other 2 linked posts within, is a good way to answer the question if someone is willing to listen (and read a short reference).
-You may therefore need to follow-up the ‘verbal’ with the ‘written’.
+Explanations that comprise lists of complex and unpronounceable words each with its own constraints and variable meanings can just lead to too much complexity and people will switch off.
+I could have just referred to one of the excellent publications on the web, but this isn’t really practical when in an impromptu conversation with wide-eyed listeners.
+That said, I believe the combination of this post and (if you see lightbulbs) the other linked posts within this one, is a good way to answer the question if someone is willing to listen (and read a short reference).
+You may therefore need to follow up the ‘verbal’ with the ‘written’.

 To summarise, I intentionally made this explanation as generic as possible.
 Trying to explain every single type of Neuroendocrine Cancer will confuse and tire the best listener.
 If I was using this today, I would add my own additional comment about where my tumours were found and what treatment I’ve had – this I can do without a script!
 However, if you think this explanation is of use when verbally explaining Neuroendocrine in relation to your cancer, please feel free to share my blog post to aid understanding.